-Kadiddlehopper Scrub Cap Pattern
+Kadiddlehopper Free Reversible Scrub Cap Pattern

-I have been making these for a little while now and the pattern is super simple to cut and sew.
+I have been making these reversible caps for a little while now and the pattern is super simple to cut and sew.

 Not only does she offer a paper pattern, but also an SVG file if you’d like to use your Cricut or Silhouette to cut your fabric instead.

 The paper pattern is very easy to cut out, though, so it may not be worth setting up your machine if it isn’t something you always have out.